Even what seems like a small contribution — just a tiny flower pot or patch — can provide valuable pollinator habitat.

 Choose native flowers and shrubs

 - Butterflies need nectar plants for food and host plants to lay their eggs.
-Check out this index of larval food plants (listed alphabetically)!

 - Tiger swallowtails choose nectar plants like lilacs or bee balm; nearby willow, alder, or apple trees can host larva